26 Reasons I'm Grateful to be an Entrepreneur

 Without further ado - here are 26 reasons I'm super duper grateful and thankful to be an entrepreneur (in no particular order).

 2. Free (ish) GOOD coffee - shitty office coffee or expensive Starbucks?
 No thanks.
+I pay for super high-quality, mold free coffee that I savor every morning.
+It’s so great that I rarely even think about getting coffee out and about.

 4. Sick days - even if I have work I must get done, not worrying about being semi-presentable at an office while I try not to get others sick is nice.